11 Unexpected Spring & Summer Experiences in Georgetown

 Discovering Secret Gardens & Patios

 Known for its antique stores, art galleries, independent boutiques and buttery croissants, the historic Book Hill neighborhood is home to more than 50 small businesses, the heart of which are along the 1500 and 1600 blocks of Wisconsin Avenue.
 Lesser known are its hidden backyard patios and gardens, perfect for a quiet and picturesque escape.
 Enjoy a cappuccino and apricot tart on Patisserie Poupon’s patio, or dinner under the garden lights at City Sliders.
-If you’re here to shop, Pretty Chic has discounted clothing racks and consignment finds under its backyard garden tent.
 A few blocks down the hill, Boulangerie Christophe’s back patio features a hidden mural.

 New Georgetown Restaurants & Retail

 From an outdoor shipping container bar that spotlights local Black-owned restaurants to a curated retail collective, check out these new Georgetown shops and services that have opened since March 2020.